 - Sex drive

 The hypothalamus also helps regulate appetite and weight, salt and water balance, emotions, growth, child birth, and milk production.
-As you can tell, the hypothalamus is essential to some truly pivotal life variables and events.
+As you can tell, this part of the brain is essential to some truly pivotal life variables and events.

 - Infections and inflammation